List of college athletics championship game outcomes: Rowing

-The National Women's Rowing Association (NWRA) sponsored an annual open eights national championship from 1971–1979, among college and non-college teams.
+The National Women's Rowing Association (NWRA) sponsored an annual open eights national championship from 1971 to 1979, among college and non-college teams.
 (There were no eights before 1971.)
 During this period, only in 1973 and 1975 did a college team win the national eights championship outright.
 According to US Rowing Association, contemporary news reports in 1976 and 1977 do not mention a national collegiate title.
 Beginning in 1980, the NWRA sponsored the Women's Collegiate National Championship, including varsity eights.
 In 1986 the NWRA dissolved after recognizing US Rowing's assuming of responsibility as the national governing body for women's rowing.

 NWRA Open National Championship, Eights top college finishers, 1971–1979 (champion in parentheses) :